openflighthpc/use.openflighthpc.org/docs/source/working-with-cluster/slurm.rst

    sleep 120
    echo "Finished running - goodbye from $HOSTNAME"

-In the above example, assuming the job was submitted as the ``alces`` user and was given the job-ID number ``24``, the scheduler will save the output data from the job in the filename ``/home/alces/output.24``.
+In the above example, assuming the job was submitted as the ``centos`` user and was given the job-ID number ``24``, the scheduler will save the output data from the job in the filename ``/home/centos/output.24``.

 Setting working directory for your job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~